 The best way to be one with nature is to literally stick your hands in it.
 Plucking weeds and tilling soil is one of the most rewarding activities out there, especially when you see those little sprouts peeking up above the dirt.

-We Have a Dunwoody Community Garden: If you're not ready to start your own (we know it's a big commitment) join Dunwoody's Community Garden in Brook Run Park at 4770 N. Peachtree Road to make friends and grow organic plants and even support those in need.
+We Have a Dunwoody Community Garden: If you're not ready to start your own (we know it's a big commitment) meander through ours!
+Visit Dunwoody's Community Garden in Brook Run Park at 4770 N. Peachtree Road for your own little secret garden experience.

 5. Do a High-Intensity Activity